Magnus Carlsen: 2015

 In January, Carlsen won the 77th Tata Steel Chess Tournament, which was played mainly in Wijk aan Zee on 9–25 January.
-Carlsen had a poor start to the tournament with two draws and a loss in the third round to Radosław Wojtaszek, which left him in tenth place among the fourteen players.
-However, six consecutive wins thrust Carlsen into clear first place.
-Drawing the final four games was sufficient to win the tournament with 9 points out of 13, half a point ahead of Anish Giri, Maxime Vachier-Lagrave, Wesley So and Ding Liren.
+Despite a slow start with a loss in the third round to Radosław Wojtaszek, he managed to score a staggering six consecutive wins.
+Drawing the final four games was sufficient to win the tournament with 9 points out of 13 (+6−1=6), half a point ahead of Anish Giri, Maxime Vachier-Lagrave, Wesley So and Ding Liren.

 In February, Carlsen won the 3rd Grenke Chess Classic after a five-game tiebreak with Arkadij Naiditsch.
 Carlsen had finished joint first with Naiditsch on 4½/7, beating Michael Adams, Anand, and David Baramidze, and losing to Naiditsch in their classical encounter.
 This tournament victory meant that Carlsen began 2015 by winning two out of two tournaments.
 Carlsen continued his streak in April, winning Shamkir Chess with a score of 7/9 (+5−0=4), defeating Mamedyarov, Caruana, Vachier-Lagrave, Kramnik, and Rauf Mamedov.
 With a performance rating of 2983, this was Carlsen's third best tournament result ever, behind only Nanjing 2009 (3002 TPR) and London 2012 (2994 TPR).

 Carlsen had a poor result in the third edition of Norway Chess, held 15–26 June.
 In the first round he obtained a winning position against Topalov after pressing in a long endgame, only to lose on time when he mistakenly thought that he would receive 15 minutes of extra time at move 60.
 He was then outplayed by Caruana in the second round, missed a win against Anish Giri in round 3, and lost to Anand in round 4.
 He won against Grischuk in round 5, drew against Nakamura and Vachier-Lagrave in rounds 6 and 7, and defeated Aronian in round 8, but he lost the last round against Jon Ludvig Hammer, leaving him in seventh place and with a performance rating of 2693.
 Carlsen said of this result: "It's just extremely frustrating not to be able to show anything close to what I am capable of in my home country."

 From 22 August to 3 September, Carlsen played in the 2015 Sinquefield Cup.
 He finished in second place with 5/9 (+3−2=4), one point behind winner Levon Aronian.
 He defeated the 2014 Sinquefield winner Fabiano Caruana, as well as Maxime Vachier-Lagrave and wild-card Wesley So, but lost to Veselin Topalov and Alexander Grischuk.